ronbassett/javascript-promisespromises/README.md

-# javascript example 1: promises, promises
+# JavaScript example 1: promises, promises

 ### A demonstration of 'promises' and async await using a javascript code example.
 Timers are used in place of long-running rest API calls.